teoh/imbd-top-1000-seach/README.md

 # imbd-top-1000-seach
-In this project, I make a simple search index for the top 1000 movies on IMDB.
+In this project, I made a simple search index for the top 1000 movies on IMDB.

-# How do I do it?
+# How did I do it?
 For each of the top 1000 movies (you can find them [here](https://www.imdb.com/search/title?groups=top_1000&sort=user_rating&page=1)), I build an index using the title, genre(s), director(s), and starring actor(s).
 I map each keyword (a keyword can be any word appearing in the title or genre, or part of a director's/actor's name), to the set of movie titles that it appears in.

 # How does the index get used?